Tabouillot

-Tabouillot is a French noble family, originally from Regret, a village near Verdun.
+The Tabouillot family is a French noble family, originally from Regret, a village near Verdun.
 Family members were prominent in the legal profession, the church, as local government officials and as estate owners in Marville, Damvillers, Verdun and Metz, and the family was ennobled in the 18th century, becoming part of the French Nobles of the Robe.

 After fleeing the French Revolution and the Reign of Terror, Louis de Tabouillot, an officer of the French King's personal bodyguard and later of the royalist counter-revolutionary Armée des Princes, was appointed an officer in the Prussian Army by special royal decree in 1795 and recognised as noble in the Kingdom of Prussia.
 His descendants received royal permission in 1858 to combine the names and arms of the Tabouillot and Scheibler families as von Tabouillot genannt von Scheibler.
 Today, family members live in France, Scandinavia, Spain and Germany.

 History

 In France

 The family is descended from Jean de Tabouillot (ca. 1602–1672).
 His son, the prosecutor Claude de Tabouillot (born 1630), was the father of marchand tanneur Pierre de Tabouillot (died 1735), who was married to Nicole Gauffet.
 Their son, conseiller du Roi Claude de Tabouillot (1701–1786), was married to Elisabeth de Bignicourt (died 1787).
 They were the parents of conseiller du roi, prosecutor and police president of Verdun Louis François de Tabouillot (1733–1806), who was married to Anne de Grandfèbre (1747–1794).

 Louis François de Tabouillot and Anne de Grandfèbre were the parents of Antoine Charles Louis de Tabouillot (1775–1813) and of Claire-Louise de Tabouillot (born 1775), who was married to the commissaire des guerres, René François Marchal de Corny, who belonged to a prominent noble family from Lorraine.